BARKEM-JC/browser-use-undetected/README.md

 - [ ] Humanizer setting does not work with comboboxes/dropdowns
 - [ ] Captcha solving not fully functional/tested
 - [ ] Unable to enter extra arguments in agent specifically for camoufox
+- [ ] Oxylabs is not a great provider, includes restricted targets for resedential proxies

 ## Installation